THIS DATE IN HISTORY: Sept. 30

 1997: Mats Sundin becomes the first non-Canadian captain of the Toronto Maple Leafs.

-Seven months after the trade of Doug Gilmour leaves the captaincy vacant, the Swedish forward receives it and serves as captain for the next 11 seasons, during which he becomes the Maple Leafs' all-time leading scorer.
+Seven months after the trade of Doug Gilmour leaves the captaincy vacant, the Swedish forward receives it.
+He serves as captain for the next 11 seasons, during which he becomes the Maple Leafs' all-time leading scorer with 987 points (420 goals, 567 assists).

-Ironically, Sundin announces his retirement exactly 22 years later, on Sept.
-30, 2009, and is inducted into the Hockey Hall of Fame three years later.
+Ironically, Sundin announces his retirement exactly 12 years later, on Sept.
+30, 2009.
+He is inducted into the Hockey Hall of Fame in 2012.

-2007: The Anaheim Ducks earn a split in the two-game NHL Premiere Series in London by defeating the Los Angeles Kings 4-1 at O2 Arena.
-Corey Perry had two goals and an assist for the Ducks, who had lost 4-1 to the Kings one day earlier.
+2007: The Anaheim Ducks earn a split in the two-game NHL Premiere Series by defeating the Los Angeles Kings 4-1 at O2 Arena in London.
+Corey Perry scores two goals and has an assist for the Ducks one day after they lose 4-1 to the Kings in the first regular-season NHL game played in England.